 3rd Party Cloud Security Risk Assessments

-A third-party risk assessment is required of any system or service, managed by a third-party, that stores, processes, or transmits Ohio State institutional data.
+A third-party risk assessment is required of any system or service, managed by a third-party, that stores, processes, or transmits Ohio State institutional data classified as S3 or S4.
+In addition, specific types of S2 classified systems also require an assessment.
 The purpose of the assessment is to identify risks of utilizing the cloud service and recommend controls that might mitigate or reduce these risks.

 What systems are in scope of a third-party assessment?

-The Information Security Control Requirements (ISCR) requires a risk assessment of all cloud-based systems that host OSU data and are managed by a third-party.
+The Information Security Control Requirements (ISCR) MGT1.1.2 control requires a risk assessment of specified cloud-based systems that host OSU data and are managed by a third-party.
 This includes: